Around the world by bike

 13 May - Sambu

 When the boat arrived, I was quite shocked at the state of the old rust bucket.
-I wondered whether it would make it on the open seas all the way to Panama City.
-I was also rather concerned about how I was going to get myself, bags and bike up onto that narrow plank and onto the deck.
-We were however told that the Dońa-Dora was only leaving the following day.
-The reason for the delayed departure soon became apparent: as the tide went out, the ship was soon sitting firmly on the muddy river bed.
-At least we knew it was not leaving without us.
+It didn't appear to be seaworthy or capable of reaching Panama City.
+I was also slightly concerned about how I was going to get myself, panniers and bike up the narrow gangplank and onto the deck.
+Word had it that the Do๑a-Dora was only leaving the following day.
+The reason for the delayed departure soon became apparent: as the tide went out, the ship was soon sitting firmly on the muddy riverbed.
+At least we knew it wasn't leaving without us.

-I also bought a local wrap-around skirt from the lady and felt that I blended in much better (ha-ha, not that I will ever blend in at all!).
-There are not many shops around the village and every now and again someone pushing a wheelbarrow would come past selling whatever they had.
-Fish, cucumbers, even a cow´s head, and later the shrimp man arrived.
-We bought a bag full of shrimp tails and Ernest cooked it, but he probably ate too much of it as he was terribly sick that night.
-I sat on our balcony watching a display of lightning in the distance and listening to the sounds of the forest.
+I also bought a wrap-around skirt from the lady and felt I blended in much better (ha-ha, not that I would ever blend in at all!).
+There weren't shops around the village and now and again someone pushing a wheelbarrow would appear selling whatever they had.
+Fish, cucumbers, even a cow's head, and later the shrimp man arrived who Ernest supported.
+He must have overeaten as he was dreadfully sick during the night.
+I sat on the balcony, watching a display of lightning in the distance and listening to the sounds of the forest.

 14 May - Sambu